mxr612/Notes/IELTS/Notes - IELTS Speaking.md

     - _"I didn’t give it much thought"_ (neutral).
     - _"It slipped my mind"_ (for forgetting).

+### Do & Doing

+>   Do you work or are you still studying?
+>   Do you often feel busy?
+>   Do you like doing puzzles?

+These questions are requiring candidates to describe who you are (name, identiﬁcation, hobby, and habit) and what are you doing now (accommodation , occupation).
+Usually in **Simple Present** (what not expecting to change) or **Present Continuous** (current status that my change in foreseeable future).

+Here are two examples of tenses used in current status.

+>   I live in London.
+>
+>   I am living in my friend’s flat.

+For the sake of elaboration, some related detail (What, Why, How) are needed:

+>   Professionally speaking, I'm currently working **in the field of** education **as a** curriculum designer, **where I** develop learning materials and collaborate with teachers to enhance student engagement.

+1. Often

+2.   work/study: field, title, specific work
+3.   location:

+>   I often (frequently; constantly; regularly; recurring) read books.

+### Done

+>   Have  you  ever  worn  a  hat  that  was completely out of your comfort zone?

+### Will Do

+>   What will you do when you feel bored?
+>
+>    How do you manage your time when you are busy?

+### Favourite

+>   What's your favourite colour?

+### Opinion

+>   What should people do when they feel bored?

 ## 2. Personal information checking

 name; study; accommodation; hometown; identiﬁcation